danielmroczka/github/README.md

 # github
-The sandbox with all related to github features
+The sandbox with all related to github features.
+- Automatic merge master to dev